proycon/pynlpl/README.rst

 .. image:: https://travis-ci.org/proycon/pynlpl.svg?branch=master
     :target: https://travis-ci.org/proycon/pynlpl

-PyNLPl, pronounced as "pineapple", is a Python library for Natural Language Processing.
-It is a collection of various independent or loosely interdependent modules useful for common, and less common, NLP tasks.
-PyNLPl can be used for example the computation of n-grams, frequency lists and distributions, language models.
-There are also more complex data types, such as Priority Queues, and search algorithms, such as Beam Search.
+PyNLPl, pronounced as 'pineapple', is a Python library for Natural Language Processing.
+It contains various modules useful for common, and less common, NLP tasks.
+PyNLPl can be used for basic tasks such as the extraction of n-grams and frequency lists, and to build simple language model.
+There are also more complex data types and algorithms.
+Moreover, there are parsers for file formats common in NLP (e.g. FoLiA/Giza/Moses/ARPA/Timbl/CQL).
+There are also clients to interface with various NLP specific servers.
+PyNLPl most notably features a very extensive library for working with FoLiA XML (Format for Linguistic Annotatation).

 The library is a divided into several packages and modules.
 It works on Python 2.7, as well as Python 3.